 The Landing Page: Your Online Storefront

-In today’s digital world, businesses no longer require a physical location to operate.
+In today’s digital world, businesses no longer require a physical location to operate, and indeed some stick to just an online storefront.
 You can now do all of your business transactions from any location at any time, with a far greater reach than any commercial property will give you.
 And yet, even with all these advantages available, a lot of businesses don’t use them effectively.
 They forget that their landing page/s and website represent their entire business, as well as the message they’re trying to get across.

 Landing pages are used for this reason – to represent your business and to make your customer’s experience as relevant as possible, including matching the marketing being put out to promote your business.
 A landing page is essentially your storefront, and like any storefront, it should match your brand ideology.